(Last Updated: 8/18/2021)

 Rechargeable batteries are nickel cadmium (NiCd), nickel metal hydride (NiHM), and lithium ion (Li-ion).
-These batteries are typically found in cordless power tools, cellular and cordless phones, laptop computers, camcorders, digital cameras, and remote control toys.
+These cannot go in the trash or recycling.

 Learn how to recycle lead-acid vehicle batteries instead.

 Information listed here is for household items only.
 View business, non profit, and agency information.